wkrueger/static-heroku-node-boilerplate/README.md

 * Se você ainda não o possui, instale o [heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

 1. Crie um projeto no heroku `heroku create <nome opcional>`.
 Anote o endereço git.
-2. Isto criará um repositório git no heroku, agora você terá que adicionar este modelo àquele repositório da forma que melhor achar conveniente.
-Abaixo uma das formas.
-3. Clone este repositório.
+2. Clone este repositório.
-4. Dentro da pasta clonada, adicione a origem remota do seu projeto heroku `git remote add heroku <endereco>.git`, usando o endereço anotado na etapa 3.
+3. Dentro da pasta clonada, adicione a origem remota do seu projeto heroku `git remote add heroku <endereco>.git`, usando o endereço anotado na etapa 1.
-5. Faça suas alterações, adicione seu html.
+4. Faça suas alterações, adicione seu html.
 Faça o _commit_ `git commit -m hello`.
-6. Publique. `git push heroku master`.
+5. Publique. `git push heroku master`.

 ---

-A quick n'dirty way to publish free static assets to the web.
+_A quick n'dirty way to publish free static assets to the web._

 ## Howto

-*
+* If you still don't have one, create a [heroku account](https://heroku.com).
+* If you still dont't have it, install the [heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).

+1. Create a heroku project `heroku create <optional-name>`.
+Write down the given git repo.
+2. Clone this repo.
+3. Inside the cloned folder, add the heroku git remote: `git remote add heroku <that-address>.git`, using the address from step 1.
+4. Make your changes, add your html, commit. `git commit -m hello`.
+5. Publish. `git push heroku master`.

+---

+## Under the hood:

+* Creates a node.js project with the `http-server` dependency.
+* Calls `http-server` through the procfile.

+## Viability:

+* Heroku web dyno is absolutely not designed to host this kind of application.
+Node and `http-server` are not the best way to serve static files.
+This is absolutely non-production.
+* Free heroku dynos "sleep" when unused.
+There will be a startup time when idle.